 Don’t tell the AB, but I think I might have to try to make aspic soon.
 I do love strange and wiggly foods.
 I blame copious amounts of blancmange foisted upon me by my grandmother as an innocent child.
 Gelatinous just seems exciting.
 Plus it’s an excellent word, gelatinous.

-This may, or may not, explain the reoccurring presence of calf’s foot jelly in my novels.
+This may, or may not, explain the recurring presence of calf’s foot jelly in my novels.

 Quote of the Day: